Frederic Huntington Douglas

-Frederic Huntington Douglas (born October 29, 1897 in Evergreen, Colorado; died April 23, 1956) also known as Eric Douglas. "was one of the first scholars to recognize the artistic achievements of American Indians as well as the arts of Africa and Oceania."
+Frederic Huntington Douglas (October 29, 1897, in Evergreen, Colorado – April 23, 1956) also known as Eric Douglas. "was one of the first scholars to recognize the artistic achievements of American Indians as well as the arts of Africa and Oceania."

 Early life

 Douglas was the son of Charles Winfred Douglas (1867–1944), a canon in the Episcopal Church, and Josepha Williams Douglas (1860-1938), one of the first female doctors in the state of Colorado.
 Douglas spent his early years at his family's home in Evergreen, CO, which later became the Hiwan Homestead Museum.
 He had two children with wife Freda: Ann Pauline Maher (1928–1988), David Douglas (1932–1999), and Eve (Mrs. Wallace Jolivette).

 Education

 He received a Bachelor of Arts degree in 1921 from the University of Colorado and from 1921 to 1926 studied Fine Arts at the University of Michigan and the Pennsylvania Academy of Fine Arts.
 Douglas married Freda Bendix Gillespie (1902-1979) in 1926.

 From 1926 to 1929, Douglas was primarily a painter and wood carver.
 He and his wife, Freda, went on a trip around the world in 1928.
 This trip helped to develop a lifelong love of world arts, especially Japanese prints, Balinese wood carvings, and Asian textiles.
 Douglas collected broadly in this areas, as well as American textiles and American Indian arts.

 Douglas received an honorary Doctor of Science from the University of Colorado in June 1948 and the University of Colorado Recognition Metal in 1956.